-After it happens, it's possible that some members of the gym staff may suffer from a post traumatic stress disorder (PTSD) ―and even be afraid of returning to the gym, for fear that another medical emergency might occur.
+After it happens, it's possible that some members of the gym staff may suffer from post-traumatic stress disorder (PTSD) ―and even be afraid of returning to the gym, for fear that another medical emergency might occur.

-What I can say is that it's very normal to feel this way.
-I also want people to remember that medical emergencies are not something that happen every day.
-It's possible that health clubs might go for years without a serious issue occurring.
+It's very normal to feel this way.
+I also want people to remember that medical emergencies do not occur every day.
+It's possible that health clubs might go for years without it happening.

 How Likely Is A Medical Emergency In Gyms?

-Studies show that the risk of dying during exercise is very low.
-That said, it does happen and if you belong to a gym or are a fitness trainer you should be aware of it.
+Studies show the risk of dying during exercise is very low.
+That said, it does happen and if you a gym member or are a fitness trainer you should be aware of it.
 Here are just a few incidents I found doing a quick online search

 Why I Wrote This

-I know my words have probably angered some who may feel I am writing a “hit piece” on gyms, but this was not my intent.
+I know my words have probably angered some who may feel I am writing a “hit piece” on gyms.
+That was not my intent.
 I decided to express my thoughts on this issue based on what I've been told by trainers over the years, coupled with my own personal experiences.